jfuellert/AFFEvent/README.md

 ##Purpose
 The purpose of this software is to give developers an alternative way to handle events in iOS.
 It's primary goal is to minimize delegation usage in areas where it should not necessarily be needed.
 By removing this need for delegation, classes have more control over events and can do unique things with them including firing an instance event of one class using a another class, using class events, or firing single time events.

-##Usage
+##Installation
 1. Install via CocoaPods
-Copy the AFFEvent folder and contents to your project.
-Be sure to always use the latest release binary for the easiest and most stable installation.
+Add the following line to your .podfile

 	```
 	pod ‘AFFEvent’